BookBuddies-app/Frontend-New/replit.md

 ## Recent Issues Resolved

 **Path Resolution Error Fix (Aug 13, 2025):**
-- Fixed TypeError "paths[0] argument must be of type string.
+- Root Cause: TypeError "paths[0] argument must be of type string.
 Received undefined" in vite.config.ts
-- Issue occurred when running commands from client folder instead of project root
-- Solution: Added client/package.json with scripts that redirect to root directory
+- Issue: Project uses import.meta.dirname which requires Node.js v20.11+, but user has Node.js v18.20.8
+- Solution: Must upgrade to Node.js v20.11.0 or higher (critical requirement)
+- Added: Node.js version compatibility checker script and comprehensive documentation
+- Note: Both vite.config.ts and server/vite.ts are protected files that cannot be modified
-- Project structure: This is a monorepo that must be run from root directory
+- Project structure: This is a monorepo that must be run from root directory with Node.js v20+
-- Commands work from both root and client folders now

 ## System Architecture